davygoat/simh-os32/README.txt

 Using the FTP server (UNIX/Linux only) :-

+   Note: Windows users may be able to use Cygwin or MobaXterm -- YMMV.

    Required packages: tcl, expect, tcllib
    Copy example.shadow.config to shadow.config
    Edit according to your needs, note md5sum command for named users